 The fierce competitor who seized Olympic gold on home ice, becoming Russia's first women's singles champion in a dramatic and controversial victory.

-Adelina Sotnikova was a child prodigy who carried the weight of Russian figure skating hopes from a remarkably young age.
-She won her first national title at 12, a tiny powerhouse known for her explosive jumps and competitive grit.
-For years, she lived in the shadow of more artistic skaters, often seen as the reliable workhorse rather than the star.
-Everything changed at the 2014 Sochi Olympics.
-On home ice, under immense pressure, she delivered the performance of her life—a technically demanding program packed with seven triple jumps—to upset the favored Yuna Kim of South Korea.
-Her gold medal was historic, Russia's first in women's singles, but it was instantly shrouded in international controversy over the judging.
-The scrutiny was overwhelming, and injuries soon followed.
-Sotnikova never competed at another major international event, her career defined by that one transcendent, disputed night where she achieved a lifelong dream under the world's most skeptical gaze.
+Adelina Sotnikova won the Russian national figure skating title at age 12, a tiny competitor whose explosive jumps and competitive grit made her a constant presence in the sport.
+For years, she was overshadowed by more artistic skaters, often cast as the reliable workhorse rather than the star.
+That changed at the 2014 Sochi Olympics.
+On home ice, under immense pressure, she delivered a technically demanding program packed with seven triple jumps, upsetting the favored Yuna Kim of South Korea.
+Her gold medal was Russia's first in women's singles, but the victory was immediately clouded by international controversy over the judging.
+The scrutiny proved overwhelming, and injuries soon followed.
+Sotnikova never competed at another major international event.
+Her career became defined by that one disputed night where she achieved a lifelong dream under the world's most skeptical gaze.

 1981–1996